schuchard/kevinschuchard.com-2023/src/pages/blog/2019-04-18-http-interceptor.md

 ### Caching

 Caching, specifically [cache invalidation](https://martinfowler.com/bliki/TwoHardThings.html), can be quite difficult so this article will skip the specifics on that.
-However initiating the logic that determines when to return a cached response is handled nicely by an interceptor.
+Instead we'll look at a simple example that returns something from the cache or allows the request to go through.
 For a given endpoint you can cache the results in a number of ways and return the cache based on time, existence, or  another factor.

 The following example checks for the existence in the cache and returns it: